arylwen/mlk8s/README.md

 **Semantic Search and Cloud Costs**

-We'll explore the benefits of building a semantic search engine using mlk8s and discuss how to estimate costs using Kubecost.
+We'll explore the benefits of building a semantic search engine using mlk8s and discuss how to estimate equivalent costs using Kubecost.

 [![alt text](/docs/images/kubecost.png)](https://www.kubecost.com)